scrawfor/webpack-sftp-client/README.md

 ## Introduction

-A plugin for webpack as an sftp client
+A plugin for webpack as an sftp client.

+Forked from [sqhtiamo](https://github.com/sqhtiamo/webpack-sftp-client/).
+Resolves an issue where you cannot instantiate the plugin twice to upload two different files to two different directories.

 ## Installation